Leather weekender bag on a wooden floor

 Why This Matters

 Traveling light isn’t about minimalism as an aesthetic.
 It’s about removing friction from experiences that should be enjoyable.
-When you’re not managing luggage, you’re present.
-You move faster.
-You stress less.

 Get a good bag.
 Pack less than you think you need.
 You’ll never go back.